How to Block Inappropriate Websites on Your Phone: A Parent’s Guide

 • Ensure that all web browsers on the device have the same limitations enforced, as configurations can vary across platforms.

-• You might also want to look into Gigabit IQ’s Ultimate Safer Internet Bundle, which offers advanced filtering technology to effectively block inappropriate content.
+• You might also want to look into Gigabit IQ’s services, which offers support.

-2. Inconsistent Blocking: If certain websites aren’t being blocked:
+2. Websites Not Being Blocked: If certain websites aren’t being blocked:

-• Double-check that the website is correctly listed in your block list; even small typos can lead to failures in blocking.
+• Double-check that the website is correctly listed in your blocking settings; even small typos can lead to failures in blocking.

-• Make sure that the parental control configurations are enabled and saved correctly.
+• Make sure that the restrictions are enabled and saved correctly.

 • Update the app or device software to the latest version, as outdated software can cause functionality issues.

-• Gigabit IQ’s FamilyGuard+ Parental Controls can provide enhanced management tools and customizable settings to ensure consistent blocking across all devices.
+• Gigabit IQ can provide enhanced management tools and customizable settings to ensure consistent blocking across all devices.

 3. Bypassing Restrictions: If your child finds ways to circumvent the blocks: